cfengine/documentation/guide/design-center/configure-sketches-community/design-center-advanced.markdown

 [Command Line Sketches][Command Line Sketches].
 This Walkthrough provides a more advanced look at sketches in that it describes internal and backend processes.

+Please note the following instructions will work with CFEngine Enterprise as well, but the Mission Portal **Design Center App** is a better user interface for most of the topics covered here.

 ## Before you Begin

 Make certain you have installed all necessary software and have checked out the Design Center repository: